-Instruction 3 L Hours per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. To introduce GSM communication system - 2.
 To familiarize students with MAC protocols in mobile networks - 3.
 To impart knowledge about the functionality of mobile IP - 4.
 To provide insights on mobile TCP protocols - 5.
 To enable students to gain knowledge on Data hoarding techniques and QoS issues.